“Education is the most powerful weapon which you can use to change the world.” Nelson Mandela

-“Wasn’t it just yesterday that I held your hand on your first day of school in pre-nursery?”, I kissed Lauren’s cheek on her first day of school.
-Yes, Lauren is back to school, taking her Masters of Arts in Creative Writing.
+“Wasn’t it just yesterday that I held your hand on your first day of school in pre-nursery?”, I kissed my daughter’s cheek on her first day of school.
+Seven years ago, my daughter went back to school, to take her Masters of Arts in Creative Writing.
 I hugged her for “good luck” to mark another milestone in her life.
 How time flies indeed.

 If my parents were alive today, they’d crinkle their brows “What?
 A starving writer?”

 Most parents in the 50s and 60s determined the college courses of their children.
 Just a few examples in my family.
 My mom decided that I should take Food Technology when I wanted Business Administration.
 Mom had a bake shop during those days, and having a food technologist could prove to be an asset.
 My sister, Lorna wanted to take Speech but mom said there is no money in that field so she dictated Hotel and Restaurant Administration.
 My younger sister, Myrna yearned to be a writer but mom said “take up Architecture”.
 Guess where we all ended up?
 I ended up in the field of business.
-Lorna is in marketing/public relations while Myrna is now in the process of publishing her first book.
+Lorna is in marketing/public relations while Myrna is now the Mayor in a city in Califorina.
 Our UP education was not wasted, however, because we took along the discipline, determination and hard work in our respective careers.

 My husband took up Law because it was expected of him, being the eldest son with three generations of lawyers in his family.
-Naturally, relatives probe Lauren, “so will you be a lawyer like your dad?”
+Naturally, relatives probe my daughters, “so will you be a lawyer like your dad?”

-Maybe Lauren might have the makings of great lawyer but will she be happy enough to sustain a law career in her forties?
-Perhaps, she might take Law because it is expected of her to do so but ditch it by the time she is forty.
+Maybe my daughter might have the makings of great lawyer but would she be happy enough to sustain a law career in her forties?
+She could have taken up Law because it is expected of her to do so but ditch it by the time she is forty.

 I learned from my parents.
 When the girls consulted with me on their college degrees, I said “Do whatever you want.
 Follow your passion.
 Because if you are happy in the work that you do, there is no need for me to worry if you will be successful.
 You will be successful if you’re doing something that you love to do.”